 02 Jun Eat like a Glaswegian?
 Try the curry!

-And while those of us who live here eat our fair share of haggis we are also fond of a type of food that visitors might not expect: curry.
-In fact, Glasgow has won the UK’s Curry Capital competition several times and, according to a 2016 poll, Indian food is the most commonly ordered takeaway in Glasgow beating both Chinese dishes and Italian choices.
+And while those of us who live here eat our fair share of haggis.
+We are also fond of a type of food that visitors might not expect: curry.
+In fact, Glasgow has won the UK’s Curry Capital competition several times.
+According to a 2016 poll, Indian food is the most commonly ordered takeaway in Glasgow beating both Chinese dishes and Italian choices.

 There can’t be too many other cities where a chicken Madras is a more popular takeaway than a Margherita pizza.
 It perhaps helps that Indian restaurants quickly realised the importance of adapting dishes to local tastes.
 If you haven’t tried a haggis pakora then you should.

 Glasgow even had its own line of Curry Kings.
 Sure, William Wallace and Robert the Bruce changed the course of Scotland’s history.
 But people like Balbir Singh Sumal, Bhopinder Purewal and Charan Gill helped change Glasgow’s perception of what Indian cuisine could be.
 During the Seventies, Eighties and Nineties, they vied with each other to open the most popular and fashionable Indian restaurants.

 The Scottish newspapers, especially the tabloids, encouraged the competition by crowning the various businessmen as Glasgow’s latest Curry King.
 Magazine covers showing the latest incumbent wearing a crown and ermine robes were not uncommon.
 Well aware of the value of free publicity, the restaurateurs went along with the game.